All Episodes

 Federal government can do whatever it wants.

-Uh this is Austin Goolsby, and it is last Wednesday in Washington, Capitol Hill House Ways and Means Committee hearing on the economic and regulatory Implications of the health care reform law.
+This is Austin Goolsby, and it is last Wednesday in Washington, Capitol Hill House Ways and Means Committee hearing on the economic and regulatory implications of the health care reform law.

 Now, Goolsby is the White House Committee of Economic Advisors Chairman, and he was testifying.

-And during the QA, Representative Patrick Taberi, a Republican from Ohio, said, I'd like you to tell me whether each of the following that were included in the health care law constitutes an increase in taxes for individuals or families, making less than 200 or 250,000 a year.
+And during the QA, Representative Patrick Tiberi, a Republican from Ohio, said, I'd like you to tell me whether each of the following that were included in the health care law constitutes an increase in taxes for individuals or families making less than $200,000 or $250,000 a year, a new tax on individuals who do not purchase government-approved health insurance.

 I don't think that's an accurate way to describe it.